digitalmediabremen/documents/Directions_for_Concept_and_Project_Proposal.md

     - illustrator
     - pen&paper
     - materials
-- simulations and/or renderings / screenshots
+- Simulations and/or renderings / screenshots
-- photos of physical models ( drawing into photos can help as well )
+- Photos of physical models ( drawing into photos can help as well )

 for further information and inspiration see [Directions_for_Visualizing_Concepts](http://dm-hb.de/dmdfvc)